-If it's determined the material will be broadcast or posted online, a mandatory warning needs to be provided far enough ahead of the story to make sure children do not see or hear the material.
+If it's determined the material will be broadcast or posted online, a mandatory warning must to be provided far enough before the story to make sure children do not see or hear the material.
 If the material is posted online, it should not be on the homepage.
-Rather, a link to the story should appear on the homepage, with a warning that sexual/graphic images are included with the story.
+Instead, a link to the story should appear on the homepage, with a warning that sexual/graphic images are included with the story.

 YouTube has a blurring tool that lets you blur any part of a video, including moving objects.
 (Also see YouTube Guidelines, p.
-59)
+88)

-IN THESE CASES, THE EDITOR FOR NEWS STANDARDS & BEST PRACTICES AND/OR VOA SENIOR MANAGEMENT WILL DETERMINE WHETHER TO POST SUCH IMAGES OR AUDIO, AND WILL ISSUE A HOUSE-WIDE NOTE DETAILING MANDATORY LANGUAGE TO ADVISE OUR AUDIENCE OF THE CONTENT.
+➤ IN THESE CASES, THE NEWS STANDARDS & BEST PRACTICES EDITOR AND/OR VOA SENIOR MANAGEMENT WILL DETERMINE WHETHER TO POST SUCH IMAGES OR AUDIO AND WILL ISSUE A HOUSE-WIDE NOTE DETAILING MANDATORY LANGUAGE TO ADVISE OUR AUDIENCE OF THE CONTENT.